materialsproject/pymatgen/docs_rst/contributing.rst

 pymatgen root namespace is meant for development of broad classes of functionality.
 If in doubt, please consult with the pymatgen maintainers.
 The benefits of writing an add-on for pymatgen are:

 * You control the development and distribution of the add-on.
-You also get full recognition of your work.
+You also get full recognition for your work.
 * The add-on does not affect the main pymatgen distribution and end users have a choice of whether to install the add-on or not via `pip install pymatgen-analysis-addon`.
 * Once installed, the add-on functions exactly like a part of pymatgen in that the imports are still via `from pymatgen.analysis.addon import *`.
-* We will help your add-on gain recognition via our `listing of pymatgen add-ons </addons>`_.
-We have plans to develop this into a full-fledged searchable database of add-ons.

 The namespaces provide an important clue what kind of contributions are suitable for add-ons.